FahadAlO/Assignment1/README.md

 Visualise data Football Stadium.

-- I am going to figure out the biggest stadium in Europe.
+- Figure out the biggest stadium in Europe.

 - Also to figure out the Capacity and Latitude for the cities.